What is Creative Commons? What are the Creative Commons licences referred to in RCUK’s policy?

-Use of CC-BY makes it clear to your audience that such derivations are permitted without their having to contact you and ask – this licence aims to foster maximum dissemination of your work.
-If you choose to licence under CC-BY, it is advisable to provide a short citation statement telling potential users how you would like to be credited (for example, this can be seen on the front of many PLOS papers).
-You may want to provide a link to the CC-BY online summary to help your users understand their obligations: http://creativecommons.org/licenses/by/3.0/
+Use of CC-BY makes it clear to your audience that such derivations are permitted without their having to contact you (or the publisher) and ask – this licence aims to foster maximum dissemination of your work.
+If you choose to licence under CC-BY, it is advisable to provide a short citation statement telling potential users how you would like to be credited (for example, this can be seen in the copyright section of PLOS papers, ‘This is an open access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited’).
+It links to the CC-BY online summary to help users understand their rights and obligations for re-use: https://creativecommons.org/licenses/by/4.0/.

 The Creative Commons website provides full listings for each of their licences: http://creativecommons.org/licenses/ Indeed, Creative Commons make available three listings of each licence: an easy-to-read “summary”, a copy of the full legal code and a machine-readable licence.
 Their handy Licence Chooser can also help you decide which licence is most appropriate for your work.
-A guide to Creative Commons by OAPEN-UK can also be viewed and downloaded here.
+A useful guide to Creative Commons by JISC & OAPEN-UK which addresses concerns and misunderstandings can also be viewed and downloaded here.

 The following explanations are taken from the Creative Commons listing for the CC-BY Licence.